Chapter 19.142

 19.142.050 General provisions.

 (1) Application of chapter.
 This chapter shall apply to all areas of special flood hazards within the jurisdiction of Federal Way.
-The areas of special flood hazard identified by the Federal Insurance Administration in a scientific and engineering report entitled “The Flood Insurance Study for Federal Way” dated May 16, 1995, and any revisions thereto, with an accompanying flood insurance rate map (FIRM), and any revisions thereto, are hereby adopted by reference and declared to be a part of this chapter.
+The areas of special flood hazard identified by the Federal Insurance Administrator in a scientific and engineering report entitled “The Flood Insurance Study for King County, Washington and Incorporated Areas” dated August 19, 2020, and any revisions thereto, with an accompanying flood insurance rate map (FIRM), and any revisions thereto, are hereby adopted by reference and declared to be a part of this chapter.
 The flood insurance study and the FIRM are on file at Federal Way City Hall.
 The best available information for flood hazard area identification as outlined in FWRC 19.142.070 shall be the basis for regulation until a new FIRM is issued that incorporates data utilized under FWRC 19.142.070.

 (2) Penalties for noncompliance.
-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
+Any person responsible for constructing, locating, extending, converting, or altering a structure or land without full compliance with the terms of this chapter and other applicable regulations shall be subject to civil enforcement penalties under Chapter 1.15 FWRC.

 (3) Summary abatement.
 Whenever any violation of this chapter causes or creates a condition which constitutes or contributes to an immediate and emergent threat to the public health, safety or welfare or to the environment, the director may summarily and without prior notice abate the condition.
 Notice of such abatement, including the reason for it, shall be given to the person responsible for the violation as soon as reasonably possible after abatement.
 The costs of such summary abatement shall be recoverable via procedures for recovery of abatement costs as set forth in Chapter 1.15 FWRC, Civil Enforcement of Code.